pabtomas/dotfiles/rodeo/README.md

 In most cases, this is how things should go: Compose is not the right tool for the project I am working on.
 But sometimes, I feel like going for Ansible, Swarm or another solution is overkilled.

-Rodeo, like GNU `make`, has a rule system.
+Rodeo, like GNU `make`, has a rule-oriented system.
 GNU `make` is a popular solution to use with the Docker official client (or even Compose) when building an application.
-I personnaly think adding GNU `make` over Docker is the starting point of many other troubles.
+I personnaly think adding GNU `make` over Docker is the starting point of many troubles.
 GNU `make` was not designed to work with Docker.
 The first line of the GNU `make` documentation states it better than everything else:
 ```
 GNU Make is a tool which controls the generation of executables and other non-source files of a program from the program's source files.
 ```

 This is where Rodeo stands out: Rodeo is designed to work with Docker.

+### 2. Because I think Zig could bring a lot new things to the DevOps community

+Here the scoop of the day: Rodeo does not have the ambition to compete with other Open Source containers orchestrators you can already find.
+But that is not the Rodeo point.
+I started this project with Zig because I did not find any DevOps tools written with.
+And I believe that Zig can.
+So this project is here to erase this mistake: Zig can also do great things for the DevOps community.

 ## How to install it ?